AUDUSD Technical Analysis - Key levels in play | Forexlive

 - The RBA kept its cash rate unchanged as widely expected as they are seeing signs that the economy is indeed slowing and that will help to return inflation back to target.

-- The data is supporting the RBA’s stance as the Australian jobs, wages and inflation data all missed expectations lately.
+- The data is supporting the RBA’s stance as the Australian jobs, wages and inflation data all remain lacklustre.

 - The Australian PMIs also missed expectations remaining in contraction.